 Our team had the opportunity to partner with Mt Barker Baptist Church during mission week.
-We prepared ourselves as best we could left Perth on Saturday morning.
+We prepared ourselves as best we could leave Perth on Saturday morning.
 We were involved in activities such as Children’s ministry, Sunday service, men’s and women’s Bible study and young adults’ gatherings.
 It was a pretty full schedule with a few extra opportunities to visit families as well.

 By God’s grace, we met the only Chinese family in town.
-The mother and son are regulars of the church and have been involved in church services, however the father, named LiWen, doesn’t understand English well and hasn’t been going to church for few months.
+The mother and son are regulars of the church and have been involved in church services, however, the father, named LiWen, doesn’t understand English well and hasn’t been going to church for few months.
 However on the day of our visit, he did, and we had team members who can speak his language!

 God opened the door and Pastor Jono was able to bring us to LiWen’s home.
 It became evident that LiWen is not sure of the gospel and was thinking that he needs to do more good to earn God’s favour and eternal life.
 We shared the gospel with him, how Jesus is the only way for our salvation and that we can never be good enough for God by our own work.